rlworkgroup/garage/docs/user/implement_algo_advanced.rst

 The code is very similar to what we implemented in the basic version.
-Note that we use an optimizer, which in this case would be an instance of :code:`rllab.optimizers.first_order_optimizer.FirstOrderOptimizer`.
+Note that we use an optimizer, which in this case would be an instance of :code:`garage.optimizers.first_order_optimizer.FirstOrderOptimizer`.

 Here's how we might implement :code:`optimize_policy`: